• Header image

 Dr. Gaye Warthe Vice-Dean, Faculty of Health, Community and Education

-Cari Merkley Associate Professor & Librarian, University Library
+Cari Merkley Associate Dean, University Library

 Award requirements

-Return to Teaching and Learning Awards
+Return to Faculty Excellence Awards

 The Faculty Excellence Awards are administered through Academic Affairs, as part of Mount Royal’s Celebrate U framework for employee rewards and recognition.